craigm26/bike-bus/README.md

 - We're using Ionic Framework to build the app:
 - Ionic Serve to see it locally
 - Then push to Firebase Hosting for production builds by doing "firebase deploy"
-- There's also a TON of potential warnings for iOS/Android builds with me ignoring some linting rules.
-Should be src\eslint.rc.js to see what's being ignored.

 ## To develop